deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 Code styling is often a personal choice, and in the first example it's not clear if the commenter likes how compact the code is, or if they would prefer it changed to be more readable.
 In the second example, it's clear the commenter is a fan of how compact the code is because they used the `praise` label.
-In the third example, you can tell the commenter doesn't like how compact the code is and would prefer it be changed, but that it shouldn't be considered a blocker to getting the pull request merged in.
+In the third example, you can tell the commenter doesn't like how compact the code is and would prefer it be changed, but that it shouldn't be considered a blocker to getting the pull request merged in, since it's using the `(non-blocking)` decorator.

 Here's some more example Conventional Comments: